-Career Services, located in the Center for Student Success on the lower level of the Student Center, provides extensive resources.
-The Career Services wing of the CSS offers, among other things, individual career advising, resume help, interview coaching, and group career workshops.
+Career Development, located in the Center for Student Success on the lower level of the Student Center, provides extensive resources.
+The Career Development wing of the CSS offers, among other things, individual career advising, resume help, interview coaching, and group career workshops.
 Full- and part-time jobs are also distributed to students and alumni on a regular basis electronically through our e-job newsletters.

 Experiential Education Requirements

 The following policies govern experiential education at the Monmouth University Leon Hess Business School:

 - Most students in good academic standing may participate in experiential education beginning the second semester of the sophomore year.

 - The student works under the advisement of a faculty member who monitors experiential education, evaluates the presentation by the student, and assigns the experiential education grade, taking into account the employer’s evaluation of the student and the approval of the experiential education supervisor.

 - Experiential education may be paid or unpaid work experience.
 Retroactive credit will not be granted for experiential education.